GeneratedArt/main/project.md

 intro_image_hide_on_mobile: false
 ---

-Absolutely, here's an example of how a generative art artist might describe their algorithm development project:
+Here's an example of how a generative art artist might describe their algorithm development project:

 **Project: "Sonic Flora"**